HarishAtGitHub/couchbase-mobile-webserver-synchlistener/examples/synch-gateway/README.md

 Now with this concept , synch gateway can maintain the metadata in its shadow bucket and not corrupting the original doc in couchbase server with these meta data .

-But I am not sure about the above conclusion .
+But I am not sure about the above conclusion I have made about bucket shadowing.